 There is no independent website for the shrine, but it is listed on a generic Saitama shrine website here.
-On the Ogano tourism website there is information for the festival on the 3rd Saturday of April (Japanese language).
+In addition, on the Ogano tourism website there is information for the festival on the 3rd Saturday of April (Japanese language).

 Phone number: 0494-75-2437